 Dr. Jan Driessen is the Director of the Sissi Archeological Project, Director of the Belgian School at Athens, and one of the world’s foremost authorities on Neopalatial Crete.
 I visited Driessen on the Kefala hill where he discovered a new Minoan (Keftiu) palatial site, and asked the question; “How many cities like Sissi are still undiscovered on Crete?”
 The archeologist’s quick answer came like a bolt.
 “A hundred, perhaps more,” Driessen replied.

 What is fascinating now, is the possibility these archeologists might finally uncover the secrets of Keftiu, and give us the final clues that could light the right path for humanity.
 I know, I am into fantasy now.
 But we are learning, little by little, about how the universe wants us to proceed.
 Wasn’t it the great Carl Sagan who put it so succinctly when he said: “The Cosmos is all that is or ever was or ever will be?”
 Isn’t this a philosophy akin to animism?

-What if these Keftiu were not religious fanatics, pagans acting out some misguided and archaic cognitive mumbo jumbo?
+What if these Keftiu were not religious fanatics, or simply pagans acting out some misguided and archaic cognitive mumbo jumbo?
 I wonder what the world would think if Driessen, Panagiotopoulos, and the others working here on Crete unearthed a key to buried knowledge of how these people managed centuries of peace and prosperity in the midst of a barbaric world that surrounded them.
 Utopia?
 Maybe the hard evidence lies buried in the center of one of a hundred cities or temples on this vacation island?
 We must back with clear vision, use some forethought, and retrace our steps to the crossroads that led us to the current impass.
 At least, this is my theory.